openobserve/website4/content/blog/posts/how-to-monitor-nginx-with-fluentbit-and-o2.md

 ---
 title: "How to Monitor Nginx in Real-Time: Step-by-Step Guide for Tracking Logs, Metrics, and Performance Insights"
 seoTitle: "Nginx Log Monitoring with OpenObserve and Fluentbit: Real-Time Logs, and Performance Insights"
-description: Learn how to monitor NGINX in real-time with this step-by-step guide, covering essential techniques for tracking logs, metrics, and performance insights.
-Discover best practices to optimize NGINX performance, troubleshoot issues faster, and ensure high availability by gaining actionable visibility into your web server’s health.
+description: Learn how to monitor Nginx logs in real-time with this step-by-step guide, covering essential techniques for tracking logs, metrics, and performance insights.
+Discover best practices to optimize Nginx performance, troubleshoot issues faster, and ensure high availability by gaining actionable visibility into your web server’s health.
 img: /img/blog/monitor-nginx-with-fluentbit-and-openobserve/Nginx.gif
 alt: how-to-monitor-nginx-with-fluentbit-and-o2
 slug: how-to-monitor-nginx-with-fluentbit-and-o2